gschinaia/gschinaia.github.io/_pages/about.md

   <summary><b>The Future in Mind: Aspirations and Future-Oriented Behaviour in Rural Ethiopia</b><br>
   <i>with Tanguy Bernard, Stefan Dercon, Kate Orkin, Alemayehu Seyoum Taffesse</i></summary>
     <br>
-  <p><i>Abstract:</i>  People living in deprivation may not make long term investments if they doubt that a better life is possible.
-In a randomised control trial in remote, rural Ethiopia, we test if changing how people perceive their future opportunities alters investment.
-We show a treatment group video documentaries about the lives of role models from similar communities who escaped poverty through their own efforts in agriculture or business.
-Five years later, treated household heads report higher labour supply, more use of agricultural inputs and increased education spending.
-They have accumulated more assets, their children have attained more years of schooling, and they have increased asset wealth, housing quality and food security.
-We provide evidence consistent with the mechanism being an increase in aspirations.
-We outline a simple model of household consumption and production with reference-dependent utility, in which aspirations are defined as reference points for consumption and meeting aspirations yields utility over and above the utility of consumption.
-In such a model, changes in reference points increase effort and investment.
-We also show in survey data that individuals in treated households report higher aspirations --- hopes for the level of income and assets they hope to attain --- straight after screening and after five years.
-Furthermore, exposure to video or outsiders and other psychological mechanisms are unlikely to account for effects: a placebo group shown a local entertainment programme are unaffected, and there are no effects of treatment on preferences, social norms and other psychological characteristics.
-Exploiting randomised intensity of treatment between villages, we find little evidence of aspirations or behaviour change being transmitted between households, suggesting such interventions may need to reach individuals directly.</p>
+  <p><i>Abstract:</i>  Aspirations condition the future-regarding choices of individuals and thus can play a role in the persistence of poverty or the effort to break out of it.
+In a randomized control trial in remote, rural Ethiopia, we test if changing how poor people perceive their future opportunities alters their aspirations and, through that, modify their investment decisions.
+We show a treatment group video documentaries about the lives of four individuals from similar communities who escaped poverty through their own efforts and, as such, can serve as role models.
+Five years after the screening took place, we find that those that watched the videos increased their future-oriented investments in agriculture and towards their children's education.
+We find that an increase in aspirations in terms of lifetime goals can explain our results.</p>
 <a href="https://mbrg.bsg.ox.ac.uk/mind-and-behaviour-projects/aspirations-and-forward-looking-behaviour-rural-ethiopia">Project website</a>; <a href="https://www.socialscienceregistry.org/trials/1483">Pre-analysis plan</a>
 </details>